dabigsahar-dotcom/Project-Tummus/full-separate-glove-tutorial.md

 2. **Making it unlockable**
 3. **Conclusion**

-# Part 1: Creating The Separate Glove Button
+# Adding the Glove # Creating The Glove

 This section of the tutorial will tell you how to add the Glove tool